kpshek/binary_wall/README.md

 Then, go to [http://localhost:4567/](http://localhost:4567/)

+A deployed version of this app is also available at http://binary-wall.herokuapp.com

 ## Usage ##

 Simply type in the desired text, click Submit, and you'll be directed to a page showing the binary wall version of your text.